 Put Down The Phone

 If you’ve constantly been at a single person’s beck and call, maybe it’s time to turn off the phone for a while.
 People can be draining for multiple reasons, which is why you need to be aware of who you’re around, what you’re feeling, and when you need to part ways for a while.
-Mute the phone for a while and focus on you.
+Mute the phone for a while and focus on yourself.

 Knowing Your Limits Means Realizing You Can’t Help Everyone